What to do When an Excel file is Corrupted?

 - Click Change, and hit the Repair button.

 You can reinstall the entire Office package.
 Once reinstalled, try to open the file to check if the issue has been fixed and the Excel file repaired.

 Workaround 4: Use Excel File Repair Tool

-If the above manual solutions fail, use Stellar Repair for Excel software to successfully repair your damaged Excel workbook and recover all its data.
+If the above manual solutions fail, use Excel repair software to successfully repair your damaged Excel workbook and recover all its data.
 Essentially, the software rebuilds damaged Excel workbook data at a granular level to recover every single object & all the original properties of the workbook.